cucumber-attic/gherkin-editor/README.md

 * Syntax highlighting (partly implemented in a [fork of ace](https://github.com/cucumber/ace))
 * Syntax checking based on Gherkin.js.
 More info about that in [this thread](http://groups.google.com/group/cukes/browse_thread/thread/5a883a548c424398/95abc53b00683480)
 * Integration with external file systems, using [WebDav](https://github.com/mikedeboer/jsdav) or REST towards a dedicated git-enabled server.
+* Simple refactorings, like renaming a step and having all other related steps in the project be renamed too.
+Related steps would be found using stepdef regexps.

 The target audience is primarily non-programmers.
 The kind of people who want to write Cucumber features, but never had a tool to do it and gave up.